How to revalidate during Covid-19

 Due to revalidate from July to December 2020

-If you are due to revalidate in July or August 2020 and you need more time to complete your application, you can request a 12-week extension through your NMC Online account once your revalidation application is open.
+If you need more time to complete your application, you can request a 12-week extension through your NMC Online account once your revalidation application is open.

 Further 12-week extension

 If you were due to revalidate in March and April 2020, we will automatically extend the time by a further 12 weeks if you cannot submit your revalidation application within your first 12-week extension.
 You will get an email with your new revalidation extension date.

-If you are due to revalidate from May 2020 and you need a second extension, we will contact you with details on how you can request a further 12-week extension if your ability to revalidate has been affected by Covid-19.
+If you are due to revalidate from May to September 2020 and you need a second extension, we will contact you with details on how you can request a further 12-week extension if your ability to revalidate has been affected by Covid-19.
 You will need to declare that your confirmer supports your request.